lukaszmadrzynski/Website-Update/content/pages/index.md

       text: Cloud Mountain
       color: text-dark
       type: TitleBlock
-    subtitle: Be in good company
+    subtitle: Your Sustainable Travel Companion
     text: >
       We are dedicated to providing exceptional ecotourism experiences that support local communities and sustainable development in some of the most